oracle/docker-images/OracleHTTPServer/samples/1221-ohs-domain/README.md

 ##### To configure Oracle WebLogic Server Proxy Plug-In inside OHS container

+**Prerequisite** : Create a docker data volume which will contain the Oracle weblogic Porxy Plugin file

+       Eg:$ docker volume create --name volume

+_This volume will be created in "/var/lib/docker" directory or the location where "/var/lib/docker" points to._

 1. Create the custom_mod_wl_ohs.conf file by referring to container-scripts/mod_wl_ohs.conf.sample

          ```